Incremental Processing

 catalog.schema.table). -

 No watermark (first run).
-If no watermark exists, Rocky performs a full refresh — it copies all rows from the source.
+If no watermark exists, Rocky performs a full refresh and copies all rows from the source.
 This establishes the baseline.
+When the model declares a lakehouse

 Watermark exists.
 Rocky generates an incremental query that filters to rows newer than the watermark: